ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 * [Interactive Query for Hadoop with Apache Hive on Apache Tez](http://hortonworks.com/hadoop-tutorial/supercharging-interactive-queries-hive-tez/)
 * [Evaluating Hive with Tez as a Fast Query Engine](http://hortonworks.com/blog/evaluating-hive-with-tez-as-a-fast-query-engine/)

-## Step 2.6: Analyze the Trucks Data <a id="analyze-truck-data"></a>
+### Step 2.6: Analyze the Trucks Data <a id="analyze-truck-data"></a>

-Next we will be using Hive, Pig and Excel to analyze derived data from the geolocation and trucks tables.
+Next we will be using Hive, Pig and Zeppelin to analyze derived data from the geolocation and trucks tables.
 The business objective is to better understand the risk the company is under from fatigue of drivers, over-used trucks, and the impact of various trucking events on risk.
 In order to accomplish this, we will apply a series of transformations to the source data, mostly though SQL, and use Pig or Spark to calculate risk.
-In the last 3 labs on Data Visualization, we will be using _Microsoft Excel, Zeppelin or Zoomdata_ to **generate a series of charts to better understand risk**.
+In the last lab on Data Visualization, we will be using _Zeppelin_ to **generate a series of charts to better understand risk**.

 ![Lab2_21](/assets/hello-hdp/Lab2_211.png)

 Let’s get started with the first transformation.
 We want to **calculate the miles per gallon for each truck**.
 We will start with our _truck data table_.
 We need to _sum up all the miles and gas columns on a per truck basis_.
 Hive has a series of functions that can be used to reformat a table.
 The keyword [LATERAL VIEW](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+LateralView) is how we invoke things.
 The **stack function** allows us to _restructure the data into 3 columns_ labeled rdate, gas and mile (ex: 'june13', june13_miles, june13_gas) that make up a maximum of 54 rows.
 We pick truckid, driverid, rdate, miles, gas from our original table and add a calculated column for mpg (miles/gas).
 And then we will **calculate average mileage**.

-### 2.6.1 Create Table truck_mileage From Existing Trucking Data
+#### 2.6.1 Create Table truck_mileage From Existing Trucking Data

 Using the Ambari Hive User View, execute the following query: